neurogame/deepeyo/README.md

 ![alt text](https://raw.githubusercontent.com/neurogame/deepeyo/master/blues.png)

 ## Downloading
-Download `deepeyo1.exe` for a pre-compiled Windows version of Deepeyo client (the actual game) version 1.0.
+Download `deepeyo_21.exe` from `LATEST` for a pre-compiled Windows version of Deepeyo client (the actual game) version 1.0.
-Download `deepserv.exe` for a pre-compiled Windows version of Deepeyo server (for hosting games) version 1.0.
+Download `deepserv_21.exe` from `LATEST` for a pre-compiled Windows version of Deepeyo server (for hosting games) version 1.0.

 ## Playing
 Follow the instructions under **Downloading** for the client.
 Run it, ignore any security errors (this is due to no certificates), and type the IP address of anyone you know hosting a server.

+### Controls, how to play
+WASD or arrow keys to move, click to shoot, resize window to increase view.
+The bar at the top is your score compared to the leader's score.
+Stalk up on shapes to get bigger, then go for players.

 ## Hosting
 Follow the instructions under **Downloading** for the server.
 Run it, ignore any security errors, and then close it again.
 Look in the directory you started it in, there should be a new file called `server.ini`.
 Open this, edit any properties (you should use the **Settings Index**) and then run it.
 Give local users your private IP, and global users your public IP.